Tech-FZ/Project-Magilica/README.md

 # Project Magilica
-A strategy game created for the MGGJ7.
+An RPG-like game created for the MGGJ7.

 ## To-do